legumeinfo/datastore-specifications/PROTOCOLS/ds_souschef_prep_examples/README.md

 ## NCBI GenBank

-Challenges with data from GenBank are (1) the assembly molecules (chromomes, scaffolds) are renamed to GenBank accessions, and
+Challenges with data from GenBank are:
+(1) The assembly molecules (chromomes, scaffolds) are renamed to GenBank accessions;
-(2) The GFF structure is complex, with child features being assigned identifiers that can only be traced to parent features via the `Parent=` attribute, rather than via lexical patterns.
+(2) The GFF structure in RefSeq annotation files is complex, with child features being assigned identifiers that can only be traced to parent features via the `Parent=` attribute, rather than via lexical patterns; and (3) There are many noncoding elements (e.g. snRNA, rRNA, contigs, transcript, pseudogene, lnc_RNA), which aren't handled by gffread.

+We have handled these by renaming features relative to the gene ID (e.g. mRNA LOC131625884.1 for gene LOC131625884) and by separating the annotation into two files -- one with coding elements and one with noncoding elements.

 <a href="NCBI_GenBank/notes_arast.V10309.gnm1.ann1.sh">NCBI_GenBank/notes_arast.V10309.gnm1.ann1.sh</a>
+<a href="NCBI_GenBank/notes_tripr.HEN17-A07.gnm1.ann1.sh">NCBI_GenBank/notes_tripr.HEN17-A07.gnm1.ann1.sh</a>
+<a href="NCBI_GenBank/notes_vicvi.HV-30.gnm1.ann1.sh">NCBI_GenBank/notes_vicvi.HV-30.gnm1.ann1.sh</a>

 ## Phytozome